frealis/River-City-Pro-Wash-backup/README.md

   $ heroku ps:scale web=1 (to make sure at least 1 web dyno is running)
   $ heroku open

+- When you set DEBUG = False and push this app to production, it will give a 500 error unless the ALLOWED_HOSTS =[] in settings.py includes the URL where this site is hosted.
+Some people also think that not having collected static files via python manage.py collectstatic may also produce this error.
+To troubleshoot:

+  $ heroku logs --tail

 # Generate a new random SECRET_KEY

 - https://foxrow.com/generating-django-secret-keys